Tom's Guide Verdict

 Supported audio formats: Dolby Digital, Dolby Digital Plus, and Dolby Atmos

-The $50 Chromecast with Google TV follows the same path as the myriad Roku and Amazon Fire TV Sticks on the market, but as you’ll find during this Chromecast with Google TV review, it’s the things only Google can bring that make this one of the best smart streaming devices.
+The Chromecast with Google TV 4K is around the same price as the Roku and Amazon Fire TV Sticks on the market, but as this Chromecast with Google TV review outlines, it’s the things only Google can bring that make this one of the best smart streaming devices.
 Check out our Chromecast vs Fire Stick face off to see how those devices compare.

 The remote that comes with the device is somewhere between the Apple TV and the Roku remote.
 Like the Roku, the Google TV remote is curved at the top and bottom and has a rounded rear, but isn’t as pronounced a curve.
 While not as minimalist as the Apple TV remote, the Google TV remote is a single color, with the exception of the Google Assistant button.